awsdocs/amazon-ecs-developer-guide/doc_source/application-metrics-cloudwatch.md

 ## Considerations<a name="application-metrics-cloudwatch-considerations"></a>

 The following should be considered when using the Amazon ECS on Fargate integration with AWS Distro for OpenTelemetry to send application metrics to Amazon CloudWatch\.
-+ When this integration is used, Amazon ECS doesn't send any task\-level metrics to CloudWatch Container Insights\.
-You can enable Container Insights at the Amazon ECS cluster level to receive those metrics\.
++ This integration only sends your custom application metrics to CloudWatch\.
+If you want task\-level metrics, you can turn on Container Insights in the Amazon ECS cluster configuration\.
 For more information, see [Amazon ECS CloudWatch Container Insights](cloudwatch-container-insights.md)\.
++ The AWS Distro for OpenTelemetry integration is supported for Amazon ECS workloads hosted on Fargate and Amazon ECS workloads hosted on Amazon EC2 instances\.
+External instances aren't currently supported\.
 + CloudWatch supports a maximum of 30 dimensions per metric\.
 By default, Amazon ECS defaults to including the `TaskARN`, `ClusterARN`, `LaunchType`, `TaskDefinitionFamily`, and `TaskDefinitionRevision` dimensions to the metrics\.
 The remaining 25 dimensions can be defined by your application\.
 If more than 30 dimensions are configured, CloudWatch can't display them\.
 When this occurs, the application metrics will appear in the `ECS/AWSOTel/Application` CloudWatch metric namespace but without any dimensions\.
 You can instrument your application to add additional dimensions\.
 For more information, see [Using CloudWatch metrics with AWS Distro for OpenTelemetry](https://aws-otel.github.io/docs/getting-started/cloudwatch-metrics#cloudwatch-emf-exporter-awsemf) in the AWS Distro for OpenTelemetry documentation\.

 ## Required IAM permissions for AWS Distro for OpenTelemetry integration with Amazon CloudWatch<a name="application-metrics-cloudwatch-iam"></a>